WilliamTales/RTMdocs/Guidelines/Local/04 - surveys.md

 There's a search bar to find surveys, you just need to type and press enter.
 It's case insensitive and capable of searching for strings' fragments at the name of active or inactive surveys.
 In the example below the search was *"a"* and it found five surveys where the string was found in different spots.
-You can disengage the search filter by clicking the **X** at the rigth of the bar.
+You can disengage the search filter by clicking the **X** at the right of the bar.

 ![surveysSearch](../../_images/surveysSearch.png)